sveltejs/rfcs/text/0001-reactive-assignments.md

 <p>The time is {format_time(time)}</p>
 ```

 > This might seem less ergonomic than React Hooks, whereby you can do `const time = useCustomHook()`.
-The payoff is that you don't need to run that code on every single state change, and it's easier to see which values in a component are subject to change.
+The payoff is that you don't need to run that code on every single state change, and it's easier to see which values in a component are subject to change, and *when* a specific value is changing.

 There are two other lifecycle functions required — (🐃) `onprops` (similar to `onstate` in Svelte v2) and (🐃) `onupdate`: